• Skip to primary navigation

 Another apple-born gem you must try is traditional apple strudel (apfelstrudel).
 South Tyroleans typically enjoy this treat in the afternoon or after dinner as a dessert.
 However, we enjoy it whenever we can get our hands on it.

-⇒ READ MORE: South Tyrol Apples – Among the Most Delightful Bites & Sights in Italy
+⇒ READ MORE: South Tyrol Apples – Mountains of Goodness in Italy

 10. Venture Beyond the Vino

-While it will be tempting to complement all your meals with South Tyrolean wine, we’d be doing you a disservice if we didn’t tell you about South Tyrol’s milk.
-It is the Alpine nectar of the gods.
-Another must-try while visiting South Tyrol.
-If you’re not wowed after your first sip, modern life may have permanently dulled your taste buds.
+While it will be tempting to complement all your meals with South Tyrolean wine, we’d be doing you a disservice if we didn’t tell you about South Tyrol’s hay milk (“heumilch”).
+It is the elixir of the mountain gods.
+And another must-try while visiting South Tyrol.
+If you’re not wowed after your first sip, the onslaught of the modern world has left your palate as dull as a butter knife.

 Of course, when the milk is out of this world, it’s only natural that the cheese would follow suit.
 With over 200 varieties to savor, here’s a list of acclaimed South Tyrol cheeses to get you started.